 Typically once per year Jehovah's Witnesses look forward to attending a large convention, where several thousand people gather to learn 'new truths' and words of wisdom from Jehovah God himself, as explained by the Watchtower Society.
 Also at this time, new publications, books, pamphlets, brochures, and booklets are released.
 Jehovah's Witnesses eagerly rush to buy this literature the moment it is available.

 New 'truths' are also called 'new light'.
-Jehovah's Witnesses believe that's Jehovah's light get's brighter and brighter, as he explains his will to his 'slave', i.e. the Watchtower's governing body.
+Jehovah's Witnesses believe that's Jehovah's light get's brighter and brighter, as he explains his will to his 'slave', i.e.the organization's governing body.

 In between large conventions, Jehovah's Witnesses often enjoy smaller assemblies where perhaps people in their 'circuit' or region will gather, typically on a weekend for a couple of days.
 Sometimes it's just a gathering of local congregations combined into one meeting.
 At these smaller conventions, Jehovah's Witnesses meet to strengthen their faith and learn how to be more effective spreading the 'good news' from door to door.